Dugong Diaries

 What are we doing?

-Dugong Diaries is a citizen science project developing a picture of how dugongs utilise Bribie Island's waterways so they can be better protected.
+Dugong Diaries is a citizen science project developing a picture of how dugongs utilise Bribie Island's waterways, promoting community stewardship of dugongs, and advocating for better protections of their seagrass habitat.

 Why are we doing it?

 Dugongs are listed as a Vulnerable species on the IUCN Red List and under Queensland's Nature Conservation Act.
-Moreton Bay is the southern limit of Dugong distribution, and Bribie Island's busy waterways play host to a dugong population about which, very little is known.
+Moreton Bay is the southern limit of Dugong distribution, and Bribie Island's busy waterways play host to a permanet dugong population, year round.

 Who is involved?